MAYA OSAKA

 Based on my research findings I started the design process by creating a series of paper wireframes.
 Creating paper wireframes allowed me to explore different designs quickly.

-Some examples of the wireframes
+Examples of some of the wireframes

-Screenshot of the lo-fi prototype
+Screenshot of the low fidelity prototype

 The next step was to test the low-fidelity prototype using a moderated usability study.
 The prototype was tested on four participants from different demographics.